Frequently Asked Questions

 Just how far is .1K?

-.1K is one-tenth of a kilometer, 100 meters, about 109 yards.
+.1K is one-tenth of a kilometer, 100 meters, just over 328 feet, about 109 yards.
 It is a distance that anybody can finish.
 You can run, walk, hop, skip, jump, crawl, or dance and still finish the race.
 We believe everybody should race at their own pace.

 What does it cost to enter?

 Each registration costs $20.
-We will still accept registrations up to and including race day but the cost on race day will be $25 per person.
+We will still accept registrations up to and including our virtual race day (September 5) but the cost on race day will be $25.
 Please note there is an extra $2 charge for each shirt size 2XL or 3XL regardless of when you turn in your entry.
 Online registrations are processed through RunSignup and any associated fees are charged and retained by RunSignup.

 Is there a family or group registration?

 Yes, the more the merrier!
-You can click HERE to register yourself, your family or group for the .1K.
+You can click HEREto register yourself, your family, or a group for the .1K.
 Online registration fees are calculated on the total, so register as many people as you want at the same time to save on fees.
 The team registration for up to six people costs only $90, add additional people for only $15 per person, but please note, Team registrations must be done all at once.
 Please note that there is an extra $2 charge for each t-shirt size 2XL or 3XL regardless of team or individual registration.

 What do I get for my entry fee?